Self-Infilling Code Generation: Additional Experimental Results

-This formulation guides the suffix towards generating a conclusive response to the mathematical problem.
-As presented in \cref{tb:gsm8k:cot}, self-infilling-augmented decoding leads to improved task accuracy in comparison to traditional left-to-right generation.
-These results not only highlight the versatility of self-infilling but also suggest its potential applicability in natural language reasoning tasks.
+\gsm results are presented in \cref{tb:gsm8k}.
+We observe a consistent improvement in reasoning accuracy over left-to-right baselines with \codellama models under the PAL format.
+However, similar to the \dsonek benchmark, the benefits for \starcoder models are slight.
+In terms of CoT, which involves natural language instead of code, self-infilling decoding also leads to improved task accuracy in comparison to traditional left-to-right generation.
+These results not only highlight the versatility of self-infilling but also suggest its potential applicability in complicated reasoning tasks.